ollieh-m/CV/README.md

 ## Ollie Haydon-Mulligan

-Diligent problem-solving enthusiast, pushing myself every day to learn and improve.
+**Diligent problem-solving enthusiast, pushing myself every day to learn and improve.**

 After five years organising national and local elections across the South West, I hung up my campaigning boots and threw myself into the 16-week intensive Makers Academy bootcamp.

 I completed the course in July, and am now very excited to be seeking my first job as a Junior Developer.

 ## My Code…

 #### [**Phlash**](https://github.com/missamynicholson/phlash) | Made in two weeks
 Image-messaging iPhone app.
 Swipe right to take and send a picture to your followers.
 Swipe left to see the phlashes sent by the people you’re following.

-Swift, Xcode, Parse.
+_Swift, Xcode, Parse_

 #### [**Memeories**](https://github.com/missamynicholson/memeories) | Made in four days
 Meme generator.
 Search for an image that reflects your mode, enter a top and bottom caption to create your meme, then see it on the Memeories mood board or post it in slack.

-Ruby on Rails, Capybara, Rspec, Postgres, Cloudinary, Amazon Web Services.
+_Ruby on Rails, Capybara, Rspec, Postgres, Cloudinary, Amazon Web Services_

 #### [**Instagram clone**](https://github.com/ollieh-m/instagram-challenge) | Made in three days
 Post, comment on and like photos.
 Follow other users to get only their posts in your feed.

-Ruby on Rails, Amazon Web Services, Capybara, Rspec, Postgres.
+_Ruby on Rails, Amazon Web Services, Capybara, Rspec, Postgres_

 #### [**News Feed**](https://github.com/ollieh-m/news-feed) | Made in two days
 Get live headlines from the Guardian, relevant images from Getty Images, and a summary of each article.

-Angular, Getty Images API, Aylien API, Protractor, Karma
+_Angular, Getty Images API, Aylien API, Protractor, Karma_

 ## Fast-learner…